geaz/tablora-rasa/README.md

 - generating NPCs
 - generating Locations

-**Only limited by your imagination!**
+**You’re only limited by your imagination!**

 With a little practice, or for those who already know how to interpret tarot cards, the complete oracle works without tables!
-To get you started, this guide contains a cheat sheet and a small introduction to tarot cards.
+To get you started, this guide contains a small introduction to tarot cards.

-**The functionality of this oracle is strongly dependent on your own creativity and interpretation.
+**The functionality of this oracle is strongly dependent on your creativity and interpretation.
 It is, in no way, a predetermined narrative oracle.**

 But if you go for it, you will be rewarded with an oracle with endless possibilities for which no books with tables have to be rolled!